Shining a Black Light

-Ebony White, PhD, is an assistant clinical professor in the Counseling and Family Therapy department.
-She is also the program director for the master's in Addiction’s Counseling and the certificate in Substance Use Disorders.
-Dr. White is a member of the Board of Global Health Engagement, the Academic Affairs committee and the Faculty Affairs committee.
-She is a Macy faculty member and a Liberty Scholars mentor.
-Dr. White is the advisor for two student organizations, NAMI Drexel and CATs of Color and has provided TeamStepps Training and multicultural training for CNHP and has participated in panels at CNHP addressing the intersection of ageism, race and COVID and physical distancing while still meeting social needs.
+Dr. Ebony White is an assistant clinical professor in the Counseling and Family Therapy department.
+She is also the program director for the Master in Addiction’s Counseling and the certificate in Substance Use Disorders.
+Dr. White is a member of the Board of Global Health Engagement, the Academic Affairs Committee and the Faculty Affairs Committee.
+She is a MACY faculty member and a Liberty Scholars mentor.
+Dr. White is the advisor for two student organizations, NAMI Drexel and CATs of Color.
+Dr. White has provided TeamStepps Training and multicultural training for CNHP and has participated in panels at CNHP addressing the intersection of ageism, race and COVID and physical distancing while still meeting social needs.
 She also participated in a panel for nurses at St. Christopher on managing emotions in the time of COVID and a racial pandemic.
 Last summer Dr. White recorded a video for CNHP on staying connected during the pandemic and recently she was awarded a racial equity grant to incorporate VR technology into multicultural training.
 Dr. White’s research is centered around advocacy and social justice in the African American community.
 She also conducts research on transracial adoption and the global mental health of people of African descent.
 She has done trauma work in Croix de Bouquet, Haiti and trained healthcare professionals in Gombe State, Nigeria.
 She currently serves as the chair for the North Atlantic Region of the American Counseling Association.

 In regards to the work around racial justice and race relations at Drexel University, there is much to be done.
 "I have seen efforts of the College and University in the past year, particularly by the CNHP Board of DEI.
 However, our faculty and student body continue to lack much visible diversity, particularly Black visibility.
 This is notable given the fact that Drexel is situated in a city that is almost 50 percent Black.
 Furthermore, curriculum continues to include oppressive content, which is problematic.
 My hope is that programming addressing anti-racist practices is seen more as necessary rather than optional moving forward and that our College does the work to uphold their mission of equity in healthcare across the board."
 A fun fact is that Dr. White loves to sing and sang back-up for Shania Twain and Kenny Rogers.